vaginessa/Scribd-Downloader/README.rst

 (Images will be saved in your current working directory)

-- It can also download books as PDFs but only the preview version will be downloaded (Scribd does not expose the full contents of the book unlike documents).
+- It can also download books but only the preview version will be downloaded (Scribd does not expose the full contents of the book unlike documents).
 - To download the preview version of the book:
 - example:
   ``scribdl https://www.scribd.com/read/189087235/Confessions-of-a-Casting-Director-Help-Actors-Land-Any-Role-with-Secrets-from-Inside-the-Audition-Room``

+You can also pass ``--pdf`` option to convert the generated output to a PDF.

 Contributing
 ------------